How to spot a coach who can’t actually help you…and one who can.

 Coaches don’t want to waste time telling you information you could find with a web search or figure out on your own with a workbook.
 Good coaches want to actually help you overcome whatever you’re struggling with and get to a place where you no longer need coaching.

 I coach because I care.
 I’m heartbroken that our education system failed so many people when it comes to sex, including me, my friends, and my family.
 I’m determined to fill the gaps and help people learn how to embrace pleasure.

 We are all born capable of having transformative physical experiences with our bodies, yet for many of us this ability is muted by sex-negative culture and inadequate education.
 I just want to give people their pleasure back.
-If you want your pleasure back, consider reaching out so we can talk about it!
+If you want your pleasure back, consider booking a free discovery call so we can talk about it!

 3 thoughts on “Is Sex Coaching a Scam?”